lilimelgar/mappingPersonNames/README.md

 - Place the two files in the folder: ./data/raw

-## Step2: decide how you will run the script
+## Step2: Decide how you will run the script

 The script that runs the mappings is written in Python (v.3.9.7) via a jupyter notebook (anaconda version 1.9.0), it uses string matching algorithms from the fuzzywuzzy library (https://pypi.org/project/fuzzywuzzy/) (version 0.18.0).
 You have three options to choose from for running the script depending on your familiarity with scripts: